mozillascience/fellows-class-2015/_richard/the-fellowship-journey.md

 Something I'm particularly excited about this year is that anyone studying or employed at a research institution **anywhere in the world** can apply.

-If you're successful, it will change your life completely.
+The fellowship will change your life completely.
 The opportunity is too good to miss.
 Do it, apply now.